 Tennessee residents who have had to seek full-time care for elderly loved ones in nursing homes likely experience anxiety whenever they see media reports about nursing home abuse or neglect.
-Allegations of medication errors, sexual abuse, bedsores, malnutrition, overmedication and even broken bones are not uncommon.
+Allegations of medication errors, sexual abuse, bedsores, malnutrition, overmedication, and even broken bones are not uncommon.
 A 40-year-old former director of nursing at a facility in another state recently pleaded guilty to concealing acts of negligence and nursing home abuse.

-It is never easy to have to admit a loved one to a nursing home, and even considering that his or her well-being is compromised can cause constant concern.
+It is never easy to have to admit a loved one to a nursing home and even considering that his or her well-being is compromised can cause constant concern.
 This woman admitted to two felony counts of evidence tampering.
 The first involves the destruction of the statement of a witness in May 2013.
-The statement contained information about sexual abuse of two nursing home residents.
+The statement contained information about the sexual abuse of two nursing home residents.

 The second felony count related to an incident in which a patient’s medication record was concealed from authorities.
 The concealed records contained evidence that medication prescribed by doctors were not administered.
 If convicted, the former nursing home director may face incarceration.